-Moreover, other uncertainty factors and risks in the macro-economic environment are also relevant for commercial property markets.
-Rising political uncertainty, economic downturns and investor reticence as a result of emerging risks can all have a negative impact.
-Rising interest rates also pose risks.
+There are several risks and uncertainties for commercial property.
 The increase in the cost of capital associated with rising interest rates can result in a lower valuation of commercial properties if the higher cost of capital is not offset by rent increases.
-Furthermore, a marked rise in interest rates could put pressure on rents and cash flows from commercial real estate due to a drop in overall economic demand.
+This represents a particular risk for investors with variable interest payments or upcoming refinancing and is exacerbated by increasing loan-to-value ratios.
+In addition, further significant increases in interest rates, for example due to excessive monetary tightening by central banks or very high inflation rates in the medium term, could put pressure on rents and cash flows of commercial real estate due to a drop in overall economic growth.